tuanminh25/qu1zlet/README.md

 Iteration 2 both reuses a lot of work from iteration 1, as well as has new work.
 Most of the work from iteration 1 can be recycled, but the following consideration(s) need to be made from previous work:
  * `DELETE /v1/admin/quiz/{quizid}` now requires also that all sessions for this quiz must be in END state.
 This was not a requirement for a similar route in iteration 1.

+If you'd like more support in this iteration, you can see a [previous term's video](https://www.youtube.com/watch?v=j0P-SA8bwSs) where a lecturer discusses iteration 2 with the students of that term

 In this iteration, you are expected to: